M7-TROJAN/CPlusPlus-Console-Projects/README.md

 ## About the Author

-Hello, I'm [Mahmoud Mohamed](https://www.linkedin.com/in/mahmoud-mohamed-abd/), an enthusiastic C++ developer passionate about turning ideas into code.
+Hello, I'm [Mahmoud Mohamed](https://www.linkedin.com/in/mahmoud-mohamed-abd/), a passionate software developer passionate about turning ideas into code.
 This repository reflects my commitment to continuous learning and hands-on programming experience.

 ## very Important Note